MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 ![Cloud Adoption Framework's Cloud implementation methodology](../_images/operational-transformation-migrate.png)

-The focus of this effort is the migration &/or modernization of workloads.
+The focus of this effort is the migration or modernization of workloads.
 A workload is a collection of infrastructure, applications, and data that collectively supports a common business goal, or the execution of a common business process.
-Examples of workloads could include things like a Line of Business Application, an HR payroll solution, a CRM solution, a document approval workflow in Finance, or a business intelligence solution.
-Workloads could also include shared technical resources like a data warehouse that supports several other solutions.
+Examples of workloads could include things like a line-of-business application, an HR payroll solution, a CRM solution, a financial document approval workflow, or a business intelligence solution.
+Workloads may also include shared technical resources like a data warehouse that supports several other solutions.
 In some cases, a workload could be represented by a single asset like a self-contained server, application, or data platform.

 Cloud migrations are often times seen as a single project within a broader, focused program to streamline IT operations, costs, or complexity.
 The cloud implementation methodology helps align the technical efforts within a series of workload migrations to higher-level business values outlined in the cloud strategy and plan.